-According to the American Academy of Pediatrics, sunscreen takes about 15 minutes to become effective, so plan accordingly.
-The Academy also advises to be especially attentive to sunscreen application when your kids are playing on sand or concrete because UV rays bounce back off both surfaces.
-Reapply sunscreen about every two hours, and use a waterproof sunscreen if she’ll be taking part in water activities.
+According to the American Academy of Pediatrics, sunscreen takes about 15 minutes to become effective, so plan accordingly.2 The Academy also advises being especially attentive to sunscreen application when your kids are playing on sand or concrete because UV rays bounce back off both surfaces.
+Reapply sunscreen about every two hours, and use waterproof sunscreen if they'll be taking part in water activities.

 Remember that even on cloudy days and during the cooler months your child needs to be protected from the sun’s harmful rays.
 And with winter around the corner, you’ll want to be sure your child is properly protected from the cold to avoid frostbite.
-Keep a basket of cold weather gear near the door, and your child will be more likely to put on a hat and mittens on as she heads out for a day of sledding.
+Keep a basket of cold-weather gear near the door, and your child will be more likely to put on a hat and mittens on as they head out for a day of sledding.

 No matter what the season, your child can easily become dehydrated when playing.
 Have them drink 8 ounces of water before they take off for a game of flag football, and give them a refillable water bottle to take along.